-NC 1st Home Advantage Down Payment- Mortgage loans and/or down payment funded through tax-exempt mortgage revenue bonds intended for first time homebuyers, qualifying veterans or homebuyers purchasing a property in certain Qualified Census Tracts, who meet the property acquisition and income limits set under rules established by the IRS and HUD.
+NC 1st Home Advantage Down Payment- Mortgage loans and/or down payment funded through tax-exempt mortgage revenue bonds NCHFA's 1st Home Advantage Down Payment is intended for first time homebuyers, qualifying veterans or homebuyers purchasing a property in Qualified Census Tracts, who meet the property acquisition and income limits set by the IRS and HUD.
+All adult occupants must meet the guidelines established by Congress and IRS for recipients of tax-exempt, mortgage revenue bond funding.